torchbox/torchbox.com/README.md

 [![CI](https://github.com/torchbox/torchbox.com/actions/workflows/test.yml/badge.svg)](https://github.com/torchbox/torchbox.com/actions/workflows/test.yml)

 This is the main Torchbox.com website.
-The careers section of this site can be found at [torchbox/careers](https://github.com/torchbox/careers).

 ## Technical documentation

+Please do have a read through of the documentation before starting any work on the project, as there is lots of detail in there.

 This project contains technical documentation written in Markdown in the `/docs` folder.
 This covers, among others:

+- our general apporach and principles for the build
+- lots of front-end details specific to this build
 - continuous integration
 - deployment
 - git branching